ucdavis/appdev/orientation.md

  * **uConnect**: previously called XEDA, this is a campus-wide, managed Active Directory instance.
 It is synchronized with Outlook 365.

+ * **Outlook 365**: Microsoft's online office suite, it is a popular mail and calendar solution on campus.
+It is synchronized with Outlook 365.

  * **Sympa**: located at lists.ucdavis.edu, Sympa is an e-mail list system.
 It can be configured directly or use remote data sources for its membership lists.
 It is the